Sauteed Kale with Garlic and Toasted Pine Nuts

 As always, I like to give you options on how to best keep your prepared food so that minimum prep= maximum output.
 This recipe multiplies incredibly well, granted you’ve got a pan big enough.
 If you’re planning on using this as part of your lunch prep, it keeps really well in the fridge for up to 4 days.
 It can then be enjoyed cold, or reheats well in a pan or in the microwave.
 If you’d like to freeze portions of this for easy weeknight side dishes, pop it in the freezer in airtight containers, and defrost to room temperature before reheating.
 If you break it up a little as it starts to defrost, this will speed up the defrosting process.
 I wouldn’t recommend reheating this from frozen as it will go quite soggy.

 What should I serve sauteed kale with?

 This is a really versatile side dish and great for breakfast, lunch or dinner.
 It pairs well with pretty much anything, especially Mediterranean dishes.
-Try it in a lunch prep bowl with quinoa, grilled tofu, and a herby dressing; on the side of a pumpkin casserole or vegan pot pie; or partnered up with a Spanish omelette or vegan frittata, for a hearty Sunday breakfast.
+Try it in a lunch prep bowl with quinoa, grilled tofu, and a herby dressing; on the side of a pumpkin casserole or bolognese, or vegan pot pie; or partnered up with a Spanish omelette or vegan frittata, for a hearty Sunday breakfast.

 Have I convinced you to try kale yet?